note3crafter/PocketMine-NL_Editon/README.md

-# NoteLand
+# PocketMine-MP - NoteLand Edition

-Warning i give not Support for this PmmP version!
-This version have Bugs i have it testing on my Server!
+**Warning**: I don't help with problems in this version.
+It does contain bugs and is currently tested.

-- Plugins we Texter, Topvoter, Slapper its working goog
+- Plugins like Texter or Slapper aren't working
-- Enchantment its Buggy
+- Enchanting is Buggy

-i give no Support for this version from PmmP
+# Minehub.de

-# For 1.13.0
+Rename the file to PocketMine-MP-phar and pocketmine.phar to use it on a Minehub Gameserver

-Rename the file to PocketMine-MP-phar and pocketmine.phar to use it on a Free/Pro Minehub Server
+# Credits

-This is a Fork from https://github.com/pmmp/PocketMine-MP
+This is a Fork of https://github.com/pmmp/PocketMine-MP